Effective Exchange Interactions for Bad Metals and Implications for Iron-based Superconductors

-The diagrams shown in Fig. (\ref{subfig:mf-diagram}) correspond to the saddle point (see below).
-From here on, we drop the $_{ij}$ index for $t$ and $Q_{f(X)}$ for notational simplicity.
+The diagrams shown in Fig. \ref{subfig:mf-diagram} correspond to the saddle point (see below).
+From here on, we drop the $_{ij}$ index for $t$, keeping only the nearest neighbor hopping, and also that for $Q_{f(X)}$, assuming translational invariance throughout this paper.
 Then the spinon and $X$-field Green's functions at the saddle-point level read

-where $\epsilon_{\k} = -2 t (\cos(k_x) + \cos(k_y))$ is the bare lattice dispersion function.
+where $\epsilon_{\k} = -2 t [\cos(k_x) + \cos(k_y)]$ is the bare lattice dispersion function.
 For the saddle point solution, the Lagrangian multipliers become uniform: $h_i \rightarrow h$ and $\lambda_i \rightarrow \lambda$.
 The self-consistent equation which determines $\lambda$ reads

 The $h$ is determined by $\ev{\hat{L}} = \sum_\alpha(\ev{f^\dagger_{i\alpha} f_{i\alpha}} - 1/2)$.
 For the half-filling case we consider, $h = 0$ for arbitrary $U$.